ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 only considered during establishment, and can not be changed after a Connection is established; however, they can be queried.
-Querying a Selection Property after establishment yields the value Required for properties of the selected protocol and path, Avoid for properties avoided during selection, and Neutral for all other properties.
+Querying a Selection Property after establishment yields the value Required for properties of the selected protocol and path, Avoid for properties avoided during selection, and Ignore for all other properties.

 An implementation of this interface must provide sensible defaults for Selection